 The frames made from TRUECORE® steel exoskeleton provided a quick solution for the builders to be able to install the windows, wall cladding and roofing made from COLORBOND® steel while allowing the contestants to design and build their internal room layouts.

-In addition to freeing up interior space that would otherwise be required for other structural supports, using light gauge steel to frame the houses saved contestants and their trades a tonne of time as the frames were laser straight.
+In addition to freeing up interior space that would otherwise be required for other structural supports, using prefabricated light gauge steel to frame the houses saved contestants and their trades a tonne of time.

 This meant the construction teams were not required to waste time straightening them which may have been required for other materials.